 Presentations on Academic Publishing

 These presentations cover various aspects of the academic publication process.
 They focus on management scholarship, but most aspects are applicable to academic publication across business schools and throughout the social sciences.
+I created most of them while serving as Distinguished Visiting Professor at EGADE Business School, so the format is focused on that setting, but can be used much more broadly.
+In short, enjoy!

 the perils of the paywall